Conversion Optimization

 Whether you’re promoting an additional discount or attempting to attract shoppers through free shipping, the main benefit needs to come out.

-If it’s dynamic it’s even better—let’s say a shopper hangs around for 20 seconds, during which the ticker states a changing number to indicate more numbers of the product being sold.
+If it’s dynamic, it’s even better—let’s say a shopper hangs around for 20 seconds, during which the ticker states a changing number to indicate more numbers of the product being sold.

-Ensure to not feature any other promotions or daily deals on these landing pages.
+Ensure not to feature any other promotions or daily deals on these landing pages.

 While the products you promote through it could be commonplace, the spin you give to why the sale is on could entice people to shop.